SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: CAD Applications

 \paragraph{Mollifier} The performance of {\sharpnet} depends mainly on the complexity of the feature set \(M\).
 Let \(m\) denote the number of triangles in \(M\).
-When training on \(n\) sampled points, the computational and memory complexity of {\sharpnet} is \(O(mn)\), which becomes a bottleneck when \(M\) is relatively complex.
-The mollifier transforms the global integral in Equation~\eqref{eqn:feature} into the local integral in Equation~\eqref{eqn:feature_local}, reducing the complexity to approximately \(O(n)\) and thereby significantly lowering both the computation time and the memory usage.
+When training on \(n\) sampled points, the number of the global integral terms in Equation~\eqref{eqn:feature} is \(O(mn)\), which becomes a bottleneck when \(M\) is relatively complex.
+The mollifier transforms the global integral into the local integral in Equation~\eqref{eqn:feature_local}.
+For each sample point, the algorithm scans all triangles on $M$ to identify those lying within the specified mollifier radius, and then evaluates the integrals only over this subset.
+Although this selection step still incurs an overall complexity of $O(mn)$, it is inexpensive in practice, and it does not track gradients or contribute to backpropagation.
+Since the global integral is reduced to local integrals and the number of triangles within the radius for any sample point is roughly constant, the number of the local integral terms is effectively reduced to approximately $O(n)$, substantially decreasing both computation time and memory requirements.
 We train {\sharpnet} on a single NVIDIA RTX 4090 (24\,GB) GPU and measure both training speed and memory consumption with and without the mollifier.

-With the mollifier, {\sharpnet} trains in about 20--34 minutes (23 minutes on average) and consumes 1.2--3.2\,GB of GPU memory (1.9\,GB on average).
+With the mollifier, under the setting of Section~\ref{sec:CAD_mesh}, {\sharpnet} trains in about 20--34 minutes (23 minutes on average) and consumes 1.2--3.2\,GB of GPU memory (1.9\,GB on average).
 Without the mollifier, the Eikonal loss \(\mathcal{L}_{\mathrm{ekl}}\) triggers out-of-memory errors during backpropagation due to its reliance on second-order derivatives.
 Even when reducing the number of sampled points per epoch to one tenth of the original, around $40\%$ of experiments still encounter memory overflow.
 In this setting, the median training time rises to 110 minutes and the median memory usage reaches 15\,GB.
 Considering that the non-mollified version uses only one tenth of the original samples, the mollifier yields nearly two orders of magnitude improvement in both training speed and memory efficiency.

 \paragraph{Splitting of feature set $M$} The splitting of $M$ enables the representation of a jump in the derivative difference.
 The jump may appear at sharp corners where concave and convex sharp curves meet.
 As illustrated in Figure~\ref{fig:split_feature}, visible artifacts arise at these corners if no splitting is applied.
 Once splitting is performed, the corners are accurately reconstructed, demonstrating that {\sharpnet} can capture not only a normal derivative jump but also the discontinuity of the normal derivative jump.